cyclejs-community/README/README_SOURCE.md

   * You have no obligation to contribute, but any work you do is very appreciated.
   * You still work with pull requests, but now you work on the repo itself, not your fork.
 This makes it easier to collaborate.

-Here is an automagically generated list of open, unassigned issues with the label "Status: Help Wanted".
+Here is an automagically generated list of open, unassigned issues with a "Help Wanted" label.
 If you want to contribute but you're unsure what to work on, take a look at these issues and comment on any you're interested in.